What Labour-INT is:

 Director for Social Affairs

-With the financial support of the European Commission - Asylum, Migration and Integration Fund
+This project was funded by the European Union’s Asylum, Migration and Integration Fund